 Basil Pesto Sauce

 I believe in meal prepping, but I don’t do it the same way most people do.
-I like to plan out my meals for the week and shop for the ingredients that I need, and prep the ingredients and/or prepare components of the recipes.
+I like to plan out my meals for the week and shop for the ingredients that I need, then prep the ingredients and/or prepare components of the recipes when I get home.

-For example, I love chopping my veggies up to throw into salads and recipes, and make sauces in advance so that I can put dinner together much more quickly.
+For example, I love chopping my veggies in advance to throw into salads and recipes.
+I also make homemade sauces in advance so that I can put dinner together much more quickly.

-This basil pesto sauce recipe is one of my favorite things to prep.
-Having a batch in the fridge or freezer keeps me at ease because I know I can make a quick meal with it no matter what I have on hand!
+This Basil Pesto recipe is one of my favorite things to prep.
+Having a batch in the fridge or freezer keeps me at ease because I know I can make a meal like chicken pesto pasta quickly and easily.

-Most store bought pesto sauces lack flavor because they contain too much oil.
+Most store bought pesto sauces lack flavor because they contain preservatives and an abundance of oil.
 I prefer to use a minimal amount of oil to let the fresh flavor of the basil shine through.

 My secret ingredient to heighten the flavor of this pesto recipe is fresh lemon juice.
 Just a couple of tablespoons is all you need to taste the difference!